 My neighbours never complain though, or the neighbours before them, or even the neighbours before then… perhaps it’s because of this view that I’ve had so many different neighbours?

 A nagging project that I’ve been meaning to do for years now, is to DIY an outdoor garbage bin to remove the eyesore at the side of my house.
 I looked online and couldn’t find an outdoor container that was the size I wanted and without the front ‘gate’ option.
 I only needed a bin large enough to hold one garbage can and perhaps an extra bag on occasion, and I keep our garbage can bagged, so I didn’t need to open a front gate to wheel the container to the curb.
 I just lift the bag out and take that.
+It does save on getting a skip service but I know there are cheap skip bin hire services that useful when I have a ton of rubbish that I can’t handle.
 There was so much rubbish at one point, I was considering using brisbane skip bins to make the mess seem slightly organised.

 So I had to come up with plans myself.